 Business Simulation Analysis

-The course objective is to familiarize the students with computer-based simulation methodologies and tools used in business settings characterized by uncertainties.
-The course will utilise both lectures and exercises.
+The course objective is to familiarize the students with computer-based simulation methodologies and tools used in business settings characterized by uncertainty and variability.
+The main focus will be on discrete-event, agent-based and Monte Carlo simulations.

-The course participants will learn how to model various systems, and study the effect on changes and uncertainties on the system in order to identify bottlenecks and improvements areas.
-Examples of simulations application areas include inventory and transportation systems, production environment, investments evaluation, queuing systems etc. The course will focus on modelling and analyzing systems using Discrete Event Simulations and Random event generators (Monte-Carlo simulations).
-The students will exercise on using simulation tools and on interpreting and presenting the results.
+The course participants will learn how to model various systems, and study the effect on changes and uncertainties on the systems in order to identify bottlenecks and improvement areas.
+Examples of application areas of simulation include inventory and transportation systems, production environment, investments evaluation, queuing systems etc. The course will focus on modelling and analyzing systems using Discrete Event Simulation, Agent-Based Simulation and Random event generators (Monte-Carlo simulations).
+The students will exercise on using simulation tools and on interpreting, presenting and animating the results.
+In addition, the students will learn to design and run various simulation experiments such as optimization, parameter variation and calibration.